girishsaraf/xpense-trackr/README.md

    ```

 7. After following these steps, you can open your web browser and navigate to http://localhost:3000 to access the xpense-trackr application.

+**Docker Steps**

+- For main Dockerfile - to start Go backend and also mysql inside the container

+- For mysql Dockerfile - just to run mysql in Docker

+`docker build -t mysql-local .`

+`docker run -d -p 3306:3306 --name mysql-local-container mysql-local`